How to prepare for your c-section

 - skin-to-skin contact with your baby in theatre or skin-to-skin contact between your baby and your birth partner.

-‘It’s worth thinking about what you want your birth partner to do if your baby needs to go to the neonatal unit.
+"It’s worth thinking about what you want your birth partner to do if your baby needs to go to the neonatal unit.
 One of my twins was taken to the neonatal unit during my c-section.
-Thankfully I had already told my birth partner that I wanted her to go with my baby, rather than staying with me.’Jane
+Thankfully I had already told my birth partner that I wanted her to go with my baby, rather than staying with me."

-A c-section is a major operation and you will need time to rest afterwards.
-It can take about six weeks to recover.
+A c-section is a major operation and you will need time to recover.
+This can take about 6 weeks but may take longer.

-If you can, ask friends and family for help when you come home from hospital.
-Ideally, you should have someone to help you at home day and night for at least the first two weeks.
+If possible, ask friends and family for help when you come home from hospital.
+Ideally, you should have someone to help you at home day and night for at least the first 2 weeks.

 If you have older children, prepare them for what they can expect when you come home.
 You won’t be able to pick them up but they can climb gently on to your lap while you’re sitting on the sofa, or they could cuddle up next to you.

-- bring things closer to your bed and sofa so you can reach them without getting up
+- bring all your baby items closer to your bed and sofa so you can reach them without getting up

 - have lots of pillows on the sofa